17 March 2023

 Fredrik Heintz.

 “It will be possible to generate new knowledge and find new perspectives on things we already know.
 Chat GPT can simply provide us humans with new insights,” says Professor Fredrik Heintz.
-Anna Nilsen
+Photographer: Anna Nilsen

 Chat GPT – the powerful AI-driven chatbot revolutionising communication.
 Trained by OpenAI, Chat GPT offers fast and reliable answers to questions about a broad spectrum of subjects.
 With its natural language processing ability and enormous data set, Chat GPT is the ultimate tool for simplifying communication and increasing productivity.